Are you able to compassionately listen to yourself?

 That’s what those moments of pattern-changing bring.

-This past weekend, in our Living UnTriggered Coaching retreat, we heard from people who were having moments like this.
+This past weekend, we heard from people who were having moments like this.
 Moments where they could take deeper breaths.
 Because they recognized a choice point.

 At the same time they – we – all of us – need to be delighted in, appreciated, and valued for the enormous work we do to bring on these simple, profound moments rather than staying in the muck of life.